 What do the readings on a damp meter mean?

-There are many different types of reading for many different materials but here are the main types of damp meter readings…
+There are many different types of reading for many different materials (and various different types of damp) but here are the main types of damp meter readings…

 - Moisture Content (MC) – quantity of water, expressed as a percentage of mass, in a material.
 There are different ways of measuring this for different materials, for example concrete moisture content